There were a lot of things I was expecting, when I started this new YouTube project.

 That’s rooted there, in my sexuality as a teen.
 It’s rooted in Let it Rock.

-Okay, so that was my first big epiphany, that I realized I had found my sexual power in Bon Jovi songs.
+That was my first big epiphany, that I realized I had found my sexual power in Bon Jovi songs.

 But the second one was….wow….
 I don’t know how to say this?